Booklynn/cs50w-daily-vocab-learning/README.md

 - `register.html`: Provides an interface for users to create a new account.

 ### `vocab_app/ai_generator.py`
-This file contains a function that generates a daily vocabulary word using OpenAI.
+This file contains a function that generates a daily vocabulary word using Gemini.

 ### `vocab_app/forms.py`
 This file contains custom forms for user creation, login and password changes.